-- MacBook Pro 13-inch (with Retina)
+- MacBook Pro 13-inch (with Touch Bar)

-- MacBook Pro 15-inch (with Retina)
+- MacBook Pro 15-inch (with Touch Bar)

-As for the Air, well, it was never the best MacBook.
+Right away, we can remove the MacBook Air from our list of eligible systems.
 It’s not bad, but it hasn’t aged particularly well.
-It has a lackluster resolution of 1,366 x 768 (11-inch) or 1440 x 900 (13-inch), and it’s now equipped with a slower hard drive than its 13-inch cousin.
-While it holds up the bottom end of the lineup as a budget option, neither the 11- or the 13-inch Air can really be justified for the price.
-You can simply get a lot more mileage about of $899 or $999 elsewhere.
+It has a lackluster resolution of 1440 x 900, and is still stuck on the 5th Generation Intel platform.
+While it holds up the bottom end of the lineup as a budget option, it’s hard to justify at the price.
+You can simply get a lot more mileage about of $1,000 elsewhere.
 If you absolutely need a MacBook Air though, you can always buy a refurbished model at a discounted price.

 Why not the 12-inch MacBook?

 The first problem is the processor.
 Intel’s Core M is pretty advanced for a mobile processor, but it’s also meant for extremely slim systems that are often passively cooled.
 That means it can’t be as quick as its siblings, or it’ll melt itself into a puddle of goo.
 In our initial review of the MacBook, we found it offers roughly three-quarters the performance of a standard fifth-generation Core, which is two generations behind the most recent processors from Intel.

 There is one argument in favor of the MacBook, and that’s portability.
 It’s the lightest and smallest laptop Apple has ever produced.
-But even here there’s a tradeoff, because the MacBook is quoted at 10 hours of battery life, while the 13-inch Air can last up to 12 hours and the 13-inch Pro with Retina can also hit 10.
+But even here there’s a tradeoff, because the MacBook is quoted at 10 hours of battery life, while the Air can last up to 12 hours and the 13-inch Pro can also hit 10.
 It’s easier to pack the MacBook, but it won’t last as long as other models on a single charge.